 Don’t Allow Your Friends To Use Your Card

 Having a large sum of money at your disposal can be a great feeling, but don’t let it get to your head.
 Don’t be the friend who offers to pick up the tab and put it on your card to look like a big shot.
 The feeling isn’t going to be so great when you get that billing statement.
 Also, never let anyone make purchases on your card.
 Your name is on the account, not your friend’s.
 You will be the only one held accountable for the consequences of overspending.

 If you do end up getting in over your head, don’t panic.
 Call the credit card company and explain what’s going on.
 Many times they are very reasonable and willing to work with you, you just have to ask.
 They may waive late payment fees, lower your payment, or reduce interest rates.
 Don’t be afraid to ask for help.
 We all make mistakes, but it is better to correct them earlier than later.

-The decision to get a credit card is one that comes with a great deal of responsibility and should not be taken lightly.
-As an independent young adult, it is your duty to educate yourself on every aspect of your personal finances.
-Learn as much as you can about your credit card, make wise decisions, and you’ll be well on your way to a successful financial future.
+The decision to get a credit card is one that comes with a great deal of responsibility.
+Credit cards should not be taken lightly.
+As an independent young adult, you must educate yourself on every aspect of your finances.
+Learn as much as you can about your credit card and make wise decisions.
+You’ll be well on your way to a prosperous financial future.

-Michelle Dixon is a millennial mom, wife, blogger and law student studying Business and Entrepreneurship for small businesses and creative entrepreneurs.
-She has a blog called Take Back 9 to 5 which focuses on side hustles and income streams outside of the typical 9 to 5.
-She also provides freelance writing and virtual assistant services for solopreneurs.
+Michelle Dixon is a millennial mom, wife, blogger and law student.
+She is studying Business and Entrepreneurship for small businesses and creative entrepreneurs.
+She has a blog called Take Back 9 to 5.
+Her blog focuses on side hustles and income streams outside of the typical 9 to 5.
+Michelle also provides freelance writing and virtual assistant services for solopreneurs.